Lailouezzz/libcasio/docs/index.md

 layout: page
 title: introduction
 ---
-This is the libcasio developer documentation.
+This is the libcasio documentation.
+It targets library users and library developers.

 libcasio ought to become the _de facto_ standard when it comes to manipulating protocols and file formats used with CASIO calculators.
 Most of it is